Market History 1928 to Present

 This market history chart, 1928 to present, shows the S&P 500 equity index annotated with valuation ratios (Shiller's Cyclically Adjusted Price Earnings [CAPE] Ratio also referred to as PE 10, total Market Capitalization/GDP also referred to as "Buffett Ratio", and Tobin's Q-Ratio which is a measure of replacement cost); S&P 500 Dividend Yield; 10 year Treasury Note Yield; and the Consumer Price Index.
 This gives us a clear picture of market conditions across nearly a century of market history.
 The green legend is assigned to major equity market tops, red is assigned to major equity market bottoms, and blue is assigned to equity market breakouts from major bases.

 Current market valuations are among the highest levels recorded.
 When the 10 Year Treasury yield was 1.37% and the CPI inflation rate was 0.8%; many market analysts offered the hypothesis that the, then, modestly high valuations (MC/GDP at 120%+-) were supported by the ultra low interest and inflation rates.
-With the 10 Year yield now hovering around 1.7% and the latest CPI well north of 2%, it would appear that the legs have been kicked out from under the interest rate/inflation hypothesis yet MC/GDP is hovering at 200%.
+With the 10 Year yield now hovering around 4.0% and the latest CPI around 3.0%, it would appear that the legs have been kicked out from under the interest rate/inflation hypothesis yet MC/GDP is hovering at 173%.
 So where does that leave us?

-This Market History Chart is generally updated each weekend.
+This Market History Chart is generally updated at the end of each month.
 Data is sourced from St Louis Fed (FRED), MultPl, BLS, and Advisor Perspectives.
 Advisor Perspectives publishes a series of four very useful valuation measures which are updated monthly.